In 1698, the noted Arabic scholar and

-D’Herbelot died in 1695 and Galland reworked the Bibliothèque Orientale, publishing it in 1697 with a dedication to Louis XIV in which says the book will bring “glory” his reign, while showing how France emulates “the most Powerful Nations of Asia.”
+D’Herbelot died in 1695, and Galland reworked the Bibliothèque Orientale, publishing it in 1697 with a dedication to Louis XIV in which he says the book will bring “glory” to his reign, while showing how France emulates “the most Powerful Nations of Asia.”
 Scholars marveled at a book whose contents could be found nowhere else, and was a unique window into the previously unknown Islamic world.

 If d’Herbelot was both respectful and